This article contains troubleshooting steps for some of the issues Smartsheet customers encounter.

 General Email Issues

-Depending on the configuration and anti-spam practices of your e-mail provider, e-mails sent from Smartsheet may be improperly marked as spam or blocked altogether.
-To prevent this, provide the administrators of your e-mail systems with the following information to ensure that email from Smartsheet is whitelisted.
+Depending on the configuration and anti-spam practices of your email provider, emails sent from Smartsheet may be improperly marked as spam or blocked altogether.
+To prevent this, provide the administrators of your email systems with the following information to ensure that email from Smartsheet is approved on the Allowlist.

-These should be referenced as acceptable addresses from which to receive email from smartsheet.com.
-Please resend any bounced messages.
-No messages will be lost during the transition though some may simply need to be re-sent.
+These should be referenced as acceptable domains from which to receive email from smartsheet.com.

 Sheet Slow to Load or Save